-The subject facilities, consisting of a boat dock, access ramp and cantilevered deck, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
-The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
+The subject facilities, consisting of a boat dock and access ramp, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5).
+Resources Code, § 6503.5)

 The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line which is 60 feet into the 400-foot-wide channel leaving the majority of the Main Channel available for navigation and public recreation.
-Although the cantilevered deck is not a use associated with traditional Public Trust uses, it extends no more than 5 feet over the Main Channel and does not substantially interfere with the public's right of navigation or access.
+The boat dock extends to the pierhead line, which is 60 feet into the 400- foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term and does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the use of public land.
+The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.